 4. Be ready for holiday requests

-Everyone can’t be off at once and leave requests are likely to overlap, for instance during the school summer holidays.
+Everyone can’t be off at once and leave requests are likely to overlap, for instance during the school summer or bank holidays.

 It is a good idea to have a first-come, first-served system in place.
 That way, you can help to avoid one employee being prioritised over another.